How do I borrow from the Snell Library?

 The item is currently checked out, and you would like to be added to the waitlist to check out the item when it returns.
 Items that have been requested may not be renewed.
 Checked out items are indicated by a red X in Scholar OneSearch.

-The item is in storage and needs to be collected by library staff.
-These items are indicated by the location “Storage” in Scholar OneSearch.
-Please allow 24 hours for retrieval.
+The item is in the Library Annex.
+These items are indicated by the location “Annex” in Scholar OneSearch.
+Please allow up to 3 business days for retrieval.

 The item is not available in Northeastern University Libraries’ collections and must be ordered through Interlibrary Loan.
 These items will not appear in Scholar OneSearch.